What is working capital?

 Leveraging supply chain financing

-Engage in supply chain financing solutions, where third-party finances your payables.
+Engage in supply chain financing solutions, where a third party finances your payables.
 This approach can extend payment terms with suppliers while ensuring they are paid on time, improving your cash flow.

 Dynamic discounting